 Another very useful and proven healing effect of bergamot will delight many women affected by hormonal imbalance.
 Excessive secretion of androgenic hormones also results in acne (acne vulgaris), a very common inflammatory skin disease.
 Citrus oil, including bergamot, reduces the growth of sebum-secreting sebaceous glands, inhibits triglyceride accumulation, releases inflammatory cytokines and promotes apoptosis within the gland, and improves the condition of acne lesions.
 So, in addition to reducing inflammation and preventing increased sebum secretion, bergamot will also regenerate wounds and acne scars.

 It is precisely the regenerative properties of bergamot that are the reason why it is part of the Devi skin regeneration balm.
 This completely natural balm that contains high-quality ingredients is ideal for everyday skin care, but also for the skin affected by eczema, psoriasis, irritations, scars and burns.
-That is not all – bergamot oil is also part of the Devi bust and décolletage gel: in addition to giving the skin of the cleavage a velvety appearance, it also adds a seductive scent.
+That is not all – bergamot oil is also part of the Clear skin gel which helps fight acne, as well as the Devi bust and décolletage gel: in addition to giving the skin of the cleavage a velvety appearance, it also adds a seductive scent.
 If we want to enhance the beneficial effect of bergamot for the whole body, we can use these balms while sipping Earl Gray tea, sweetening it with bergamot Turkish delight while fantasising about travelling to the tip of the Italian boot-shaped peninsula which abounds in the plantations of this citrus fruit.
 Bergamot is a balm for all the senses.

 The following products contain this plant: